Rules

 1. No bridge may exceed 12” tall or 6” in width.
 The 12” dimension is an overall dimension; this is measured from the lowest point to the tallest point just prior to being put in the test rig.

 6. The bridge must fit within the test rig as shown.
+See bottom of rules for diagram of Bridge Load Test Frame.

 8. The bridge’s deck must accommodate the loading mechanism/applicator (RE: loading procedure).
 You are solely responsible for ensuring the compatibility of your bridge with the loading mechanism.